Brunch & Batter

 What is Biscoff?

 If you have ever traveled by plane, then perhaps you were offered this tasty snack.
-If you were lucky, and had a generous flight attendant, you were able to grab two!
+If you were lucky and had a generous flight attendant, you were able to grab two!
 Lotus Biscoff is a thin cookie with a unique taste of cinnamon, nutmeg, ginger, allspice, and cloves.
-The name is a play on "biscuits" and "coffee" and you can easily find it in most supermarkets.
+The name is a play on "biscuits" and "coffee," and you can easily find it in most supermarkets.

 Biscoff cookie spread is ground-up Biscoff cookies made into cookie butter.
-Similar in consistency to smooth peanut butter (they have a crunchy version too), it is spreadable and quite addicting.
+Similar in consistency to smooth peanut butter (they have a crunchy version too), it is spreadable and quite addictive.
 It's sweet and has subtle hints of warm spices.
-In the US, Trader Joe's sells a version called Speculoos Cookie Butter (a Belgian version) which is a spread made from ground-up Speculoos cookies.
+In the US, Trader Joe's sells a version called Speculoos Cookie Butter (a Belgian version), which is a spread made from ground-up Speculoos cookies.
 They are identical in taste and can be used interchangeably.

 Ingredients

-This Biscoff stuffed French toast uses traditional ingredients to make the base custard, such as eggs, milk, vanilla, and cinnamon.
+This Biscoff-stuffed French toast uses traditional ingredients to make the base custard, such as eggs, milk, vanilla, and cinnamon.
 Biscoff and cream cheese are used to layer the bread (like a sandwich) and then cooked in a hot buttered pan.

 Angled view of stuffed French toast.